openebs/mayastor-docs/quickstart/configure-mayastor.md

 | io\_uring | Device File | uring:///dev/sdx |
 | RAM drive | Custom | malloc:///malloc0?size\_mb=1024 |

 Once a Mayastor node has created a pool it is assumed that it henceforth has exclusive use of the associated block device; it should not be partitioned, formatted, or shared with another application or process.
-Any existing data on the device will be destroyed.
+Any pre-existing data on the device will be destroyed.

 {% hint style="warning" %}
-RAM drive isn't suitable for production as it uses volatile memory for backing the data.
-The memory for the disk is allocated from hugepages.
-Make sure to allocate sufficient amount of extra hugepages on storage node if you want to experiment with it.
+A RAM drive isn't suitable for use in production as it uses volatile memory for backing the data.
+The memory for this disk emulation is allocated from the hugepages pool.
+Make sure to allocate sufficient additional hugepages resource on any storage nodes which will provide this type of storage.
 {% endhint %}

-### Configure Pool\(s\) for Use with this Quickstart
+### Configure Pools for Use with this Quickstart

 To continue with this quick start exercise, a minimum of one pool is necessary, created and hosted on one of the Mayastor nodes in the cluster.
-However, the number of pools available limits the extent to which the synchronous n-way mirroring feature \("replication"\) of Persistent Volumes can be configured for testing and evaluation; the number of pools configured should be no lower than the desired maximum replication factor of the PVs to be created.
+However, the number of pools available limits the extent to which the synchronous n-way mirroring feature \("replication"\) of Persistent Volumes can be configured for testing and evaluation; the number of pools configured should be no fewer than the desired maximum replication factor of the PVs to be created.
 Also, while placing data replicas ensure that appropriate redundancy is provided.
-Mayastor's control plane will avoid locating more than one replica of a PV on the same Mayastor node.
+Mayastor's control plane will avoid locating more than one replica of a volume on the same Mayastor node.
 Therefore, for example, the minimum viable configuration for a Mayastor deployment which is intended to test 3-way mirrored PVs must have three Mayastor Nodes, each having one Mayastor Pool, with each of those pools having one unique block device allocated to it.

 Using one or more the following examples as templates, create the required type and number of pools.

 {% tabs %}
-{% tab title="Example MSP CRD \(device file\)" %}
+{% tab title="Example MSP definition" %}
 ```text
 cat <<EOF | kubectl create -f -
 apiVersion: "openebs.io/v1alpha1"